apache/incubator-kie-tools/packages/serverless-workflow-diagram-editor/kie-wb-common-stunner/README.md

 3. IDEA executable

 - The default setup creates a shortcut to idea.exe.
 Be sure to change to idea64.exe, otherwise you'll be running 32-bits version

+## Building Stunner in IntelliJ

+In order to build `kie-wb-common-stunner-lienzo` internal module in IntelliJ it is needed to add a `Maven Goal` to the `Run` configurations of the IDE.

+1. Open the menu `Run`
+2. Click on `Edit Configurations...`
+3. In the session `Before Launch` click on `+` and select `Run Maven Goal`
+4. Select as `Working directory` the path to module `kie-wb-common-stuner-lienzo` and for `Command line` the phase `generate-resources`

+When `Maven Goal` is executed the required resources will be added to the build.